 Laboratories with unsatisfactory performance will receive written notification of their status and will be expected to reply to UK NEQAS for H&I detailing their corrective actions (see section 10.6).
 For UK laboratories, unsatisfactory performance will be reported to UK NQAAP for Immunology.
 For UK laboratories, failure to reply or replies deemed unsatisfactory are likely to be further actioned by UK NQAAP for Immunology.

-• Anonymised summary table of all participant results, comments and methodology.
-Including sample assessment result (acceptable/unacceptable classification) for each participant.
+- Anonymised summary table of all participant results, comments and methodology.
+Including sample assessment result (acceptable/unacceptable classification) for each participant. - End of year summary of participant performance.

 17.1.
 SCHEME 4A1i - INTERPRETIVE HLA GENOTYPE